offensive-security/nethunter-LRT/README.md

 ###2.3 Custom Recovery (TWRP) + SuperSU (root) + Kali Linux Nethunter
 -------------------------------------

-This script is cross device.
-(Nexus and OnePlus)

-Should be runned on top of a clean rom install.
+This script will install TWRP, SuperSU and flash Kali Nethunter on your Nexus and OnePlus devices, and should be run on top of a clean rom install.

-The script `twrpFlash.sh`  will flash the custom recovery, superSU and Kali Linux Nethunter.

-This script needs to be launched like `./twrpFlash.sh`.
+This script needs to be launched like so `./twrpFlash.sh`.

-The script will install automatically everything needed for nethunter.

 If you using an Aroma version of the Kali Linux Nethunter zip, you will need to do a little interaction with the installer, then the script will end the installation and reboot the phone.

 DISCLAIMER: